Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Pure Maxwell theory

+{}From this result we can also see the periodicity of $\rho$ by $\vartheta$ whose domain is $0\le \vartheta <2\pi$.
+This correspondence is also explained by the usual dualization procedure including appropriate boundary terms.
+In two dimensions with boundary this have been done in \cite{Hori:2000ic} and it is straightforward to extend it to three dimensions.\footnote{We would like to thank Kentaro Hori for explanation.}

-This abelian duality is an analog of T-duality in 2-dimensions.
-For example the boundary theta term is the analog of the Wilson line in 2-dimensions whose dual is the position of the D-brane.
-One may think that this 3-dimensional abelian duality exchanges an A-brane and a B-brane from the analogy of 2-dimensions.
+This Abelian duality is an analog of T-duality in two-dimensions.
+For example the boundary theta term is the analog of the Wilson line in two-dimensions whose dual is the position of the D-brane.
+One may think that this three-dimensional abelian duality exchanges an A-brane and a B-brane from the analogy of two-dimensions.
 However it is not true.
-An A-brane and a B-brane in 3-dimensions preserve different type of supersymmetry.
+An A-brane and a B-brane in three-dimensions preserve different type of supersymmetry.
 They are $\Ncal=(1,1)$ and $\Ncal=(2,0)$ on the boundary respectively.
 Thus an A-brane and a B-brane cannot be dual to each other.
 The dual of an A-brane is an A-brane, and that of a B-brane is a B-brane.

 We consider in this paper several examples of boundary conditions with simple ansatze and see the duality, instead of the general classification of the boundary conditions.
 Let us examine the A-type ($\Ncal=(1,1)$ type) and the B-type ($\Ncal=(2,0)$ type) \cite{Berman:2009kj} boundary conditions.